Inside: Easily find out how communication will improve your stay at home mom life and add some extra spice to your marriage!

 When you share with your husband how you feel- you definitely feel better!
 It can be a major stress reliever!

-2- He knows what you do during the day/understands the extent of your day:
+2- He understands the extent of your day:

 I heard one mom say “Why does my husband want to hear about my day if I’ve just been home all day?
 It’s not like I went to work and have a bunch of stories.”